 Recently got back from another installment of China.
 This time was more enjoyable than the last.
 I think partly due to the fact I saw the sun for more than a couple of hours in 12 days but also I knew what to expect this time, so I wasn’t being bombarded with a sensory overload!
 Click below for more..

 Spent 13 days over in Shanghai assisting Rob from Scene Photography.
 Days were pretty long in the studio, but we managed get some time in the evenings to go explore the city.. which is massive and crazy busy.

 Above is a PanoDrop taken with the quad-copter over the building we were working in.

 Click below to see a bunch more photos from the trip

 Me and my brother went on a night mission (above photo is at night.
 Full moon providing the light) to explore this military radar base on the Greek island, Kefalonia.
 The date was Friday the 13th of June 2014.
 I’ve found it tricky to find much info on this place, so, if any one knows more, get in touch!

 Was invited to take photos at the Nottingham based Detonate Festival.
 It was their first festival, and they absolutly smashed it.
 It was held at the Nottingham Race Course, which at first I was skeptical about how good of a venue it would be.
 Turned out to be a great idea.
 Loads of amazing artist (including Andy C, above) and the sun was shining.

-Click below to see some behind-the-scenes snaps.
+Click below to see some of my favorite shots.

-Click below for more..
+Click below for some behind scenes shots..